-On 13 January 2012, Judge Quentin Purdy ruled that the 23-year-old computer science student Richard O'Dwyer can be extradited to the United States for prosecution for copyright infringement.
-If found guilty, O'Dwyer could face up to ten years in a US prison.
-The current Home Secretary, Theresa May, has two months to sign off on the extradition.
-O'Dwyer can appeal the decision; if it fails, he can be extradited within a month.
+On 13 January 2012, Judge Quentin Purdy ruled that the 23-year-old computer science student Richard O'Dwyer could be extradited to the United States to be prosecuted for copyright infringement.
+If found guilty, O'Dwyer could have faced up to ten years in a US prison.
+The Home Secretary, Theresa May, approved the extradition.
+O'Dwyer appealed the decision, but in November 2012 reached an agreement with the US that avoided extradition.

 The question of whether O'Dwyer would be guilty of copyright infringement under UK law is crucial because S.137(2) of the Extradition Act only allows for extradition if the alleged actions would constitute an offence in both countries.
 In the UK, an offence must be punishable a minimum of a one-year prison sentence to qualify.

 The O'Dwyer case raised two sets of concerns.
 The first is that if O'Dwyer had committed a crime in the UK, he should be given a fair trial in his own country.
 The second is the lack of due process for shutting down access to websites.
 The generic top-level domains .com, .net, and .org were set up for international use.
 Extradition on the grounds that the US has jurisdiction over any site registered in those gTLDs would create legal uncertainty for businesses and individuals selecting them for their sites and give the US the green light to extend the international reach of its legal system.
 The result for the UK would be to discourage investment and stifle innovation by internet start-ups and digital intermediaries.

 - Oppose domain name suspensions without due process within the UK.

 - Join the Open Rights Group to campaign for digital rights.